Jens Mache

 [publications]

-Supported by a grant from the National Science Foundation, I am part of an REU-RET, offering paid summer research experience for undergraduates.
-(The next deadline is early 2009).
+Supported by grants from the National Science Foundation, I may offer paid summer REU = research experience for undergraduates.

 Created by: jmache at lclark dot edu